liuggio/statsd-php-client/Readme.md

 2. create the Client

+3. optional - decorate the client with the PacketReducer

-3. create the Factory
+4. create the Factory

-4. the Factory will help you to create data
+5. the Factory will help you to create data

-5. the Client will send the data
+6. the Client will send the data

 ### Standard Usage